nomnoms12/saucenao_api/README.md

 best = results[0]  # results sorted by similarity
 ```

 The library attempts to provide a developer friendly container format for all results.
-Meaning, no matter if SauceNao returns a Pixiv source result or a more obscure source, you'll be able to easily pull the `title`, `url`, `author` and other useful information:
+Meaning, no matter if SauceNao returns a Pixiv source result or a more obscure source, you'll be able to easily pull the `title`, `urls`, `author` and other useful information:
 ```python
 from saucenao_api import SauceNao results = SauceNao().from_url('https://i.imgur.com/oZjCxGo.jpg')